jservonnat/C-ESM-EP/Documentation/libIGCM_guide.rst

 S.Senesi - sept 2022
 Changes -
   feb 2023 : Spirit is managed
+  jul 2023 : Jean Zay is managed

 Pre-requisites :
-  - some basic knowledege of C-ESM-EP (i.e. organization of a C-ESM-EP home directory, concept of a 'comparison')
+  - some basic knowledege of C-ESM-EP (i.e. organization of a C-ESM-EP home directory, and concept of a 'comparison')
   - how to run a libIGCM simulation

-When running a simulation (yet only on irene, irene-rome and spirit) you can trigger the computation of a C-ESM-EP atlas based on one of the output types (Seasonal, TimeSeries, packed Output, or even Output on scratch for e.g. a TEST simulation).
+When running a simulation (yet only at TGCC on Irene and Irene-rome, at IDRIS on Jean-Zay and at ISPL mesocenter on Spirit) you can trigger the computation of a C-ESM-EP atlas based on one of the output types (Seasonal, TimeSeries, packed Output, or even Output on scratch for e.g. a TEST simulation).
 This works when using a libIGCM version from trunk with a release number >= xxx

 The atlas shows a series of the most recent time slices of the running simulation.
 Slices number and duration are tunable.